 Sanjay lived outside the rules of convention, driven by his own passions – to have fun whilst revolutionising FDM 3D Printing through his, and E3D’s mission, to ‘change the way humanity manufacturers goods’.
 Every person that reads this, and knew Sanjay, will have a humorous or memorable story to share.
 No day was the same in Sanjay’s world and we dearly miss every part of him - his boundless enthusiasm and excitement; his ability to see into the future and with it, the brave decisions he took; his generosity and the time he spared for every person he ever met; his patience and desire to educate and be educated; and of course, his infectious, and sometimes wild personality!

-Sanjay himself suffered from attention deficit hyperactivity disorder (ADHD).
+Sanjay had attention deficit hyperactivity disorder (ADHD).
 He was always open about this condition and the challenges it brought, and he was determined to not let it define him.